johannesbuchholz/lurker/install-on-raspberry-pi.md

 Running the lurker python project directly on a raspberry pi may be difficult depending on the existence of a suiting python version in [3.9 to 3.11).
 Therefor, setting up a Dockerfile to collect all necessary dependencies seems reasonable instead of crafting a fitting python environment locally.

-The following recipe takes you through the process of adding the required system tools and lets you build and run a lurker.
+The following recipe takes you through the process of adding the required system tools and lets you build and run lurker.
 There are two alternatives:
-1. Set up and run lurker as a python programm
+- Set up and run lurker as a python programm
-2. Build and run lurker inside a docker container
+- Build and run lurker inside a docker container

 In the following, we assume you are running some debian distribution like [raspberri Pi OS](https://www.raspberrypi.com/software/operating-systems/) with an internet connection already set up.